-Class of 1991 Matthew was one of the best multisport athletes in RHS history.
-He was selected All-Conference and All-State in Football his Senior year; He holds the Mountie single season interception record at 9.
-Matthew was also All-Conference in Basketball and the Conference Champion in the 400 meters in Track his Junior year for a team that won the AAAA conference championship.
+RHS Class of 1991.
+Matthew was one of the best multisport athletes in RHS history.
+He was selected All-Conference and All-State in Football his Senior year; he holds the Mountie single season interception record at nine.
+Matthew was also All-Conference in Basketball and the Conference Champion in the 400 meters in Track his junior year for a team that won the AAAA conference championship.
 Matthew was the Class of 1991 Class President.
 When he graduated from RHS, he went on to play football and graduate from Dartmouth College.

 Class of 1991; All-Conference and All-State in basketball; scored 22 points in the showdown game against #1 Russellville, while being guarded by Russellville’s star, Corliss Williamson.
 When he graduated, he was #2 in the Mountie record book in career free throws made, #4 in career field goals made, #4 in total points, #6 in career rebounds, and #2 in career defensive rebounds.
 He went on to Arkansas Tech, where he was a four year letterman, and made their all-time top 10 list in single season points, single season field goals, single season free throws, career free throws, career fields goals, and career total points.
 At Tech he was All-Conference, and Honorable Mention All-America.

 Class of 1983; All-Conference and All-State in football; named to the Arkansas Gazette “Super Team”.
 Led the Mounties in rushing and scoring his senior year.
-In ASU football, he led the team in tackles his senior year, and led the team in sacks and forced fumbles in both his junior and senior seasons.
+In Arkansas State University, he played nose guard and led the team in tackles his senior year.
+He led the team in sacks and forced fumbles in both his junior and senior seasons.
 He was named to All-America teams by the Associated Press, the Football Coaches Association, and the Football News.
+He was named to the Arkansas State All Centennial Football Team and the Arkansas State University Athletics Hall of Honor.
 He went to Arkansas State on a football scholarship, but also participated in track.
 In his first track meet at ASU, he had the fifth best shot-put toss in ASU indoor track history.
-Today, thirty-two years after he graduated RHS, he still holds the school record in the shot-put.
+Today, many years after he graduated RHS, he still holds the school record in the shot-put.

 Class of 1961; All-Conference and All-State in basketball; leading scorer in the conference; scored 30 points in a one-point loss to Jonesboro in the State Tournament.
 Played in the Arkansas High School All-Star game, and set the single game scoring record that stood for a decade.
 He attended the University of Arkansas on a basketball scholarship.